hsuanhauliu/life-long-learning/javascript/README.md

 ```

 ### Print (To Console)
-Javascript's equivalent of print function is called console.log().
+The JavaScript equivalent of print function is called console.log().
 ```
 // This will print whatever string that is passed in on the console. console.log("hello world");
 ```

 ### Variable Declaration
-Javascript can determine a data type dynamically using the "var" keyword.
+JavaScript can determine a data type dynamically using the "var" keyword.
 ```
 var myName = "Andy"
 ```